bamless/blang/docs/control-flow.md

     or a statement.
 In the example above is a *variable declaration* statement that introduces a new variable *i* in the scope of the loop.
  2. The *condition* is evaluated.
 This behaves like the condition of a *while*.
-If it evaluates to false then the loop is stopped, otherwise proceed to step `3`.
+If it evaluates to `false` then the loop is stopped, otherwise proceed to step `3`.
  3. The body is executed.
  4. The *action* expression is executed.
  5. Repeat this process from step `2`.

-This seems a lot of work for just incrementing a variable to ten.
+This seems a lot of work to just increment a variable to ten.
 Indeed, this kind of loop is a bit verbose, but what it loses to its verbosity it gains in flexibility.
 You can do pretty much all you want to by using a for statement.